 It’s not all bad news though!
 Far from it, in fact.
 Along the route, you will find plenty of rest areas, gas stations, and natural areas to take a hike or even camp.
 There are also several places to eat between Seattle and Spokane, from small-town fruit stands selling fresh local produce to fast food joints, coffee stands, and classic roadside diners.

-If you need to rent a car for this trip, you can browse Rentalcars.com to find the best price across all major companies.
-Alternatively, check out Outdoorsy if you prefer to rent an RV or campervan if you’re taking a longer trip.
+If you need to rent a car for this trip, you can browse Rentalcars.com to find a great deal across many major companies.
+Alternatively, check out Outdoorsy if you prefer to rent an RV or campervan if you’re taking a longer trip such from Seattle to Glacier National Park or from Seattle to Yellowstone.

 How Far is Spokane from Seattle?